PocketAppZ/windowsnt-toolkit/Lua/README.md

     - This command prompt provides necessary build tools for installing libraries such as `LuaFileSystem`.

 6. You can now proceed with installing LuaRocks modules.
 For example, use `luarocks install luafilesystem` to install `LuaFileSystem`, including any required building tools.
-Note that some LuaRocks libraries may depend on third-party modules and libraries which you might need to include in your system's PATH separately from LuaRocks.
+Note that some LuaRocks libraries may depend on third-party modules and libraries which you might need to include in your system's environment variables separately from LuaRocks.

 ![example-2](image.png)